 Master Sommelier David Keck discovered his love for wine while pursuing a career — and traveling the world — as an opera singer.

 David passed his Master Sommelier exam in 2016, making him the 149th American Master Sommelier and the 233rd in the world.
 Shortly after, David co-founded Goodnight Hospitality in Houston.
-His first project, the honky-tonk Goodnight Charlie’s, was named one of the Best New Bars in the South by Garden & Gun magazine in 2018.
-Two restaurants planned for 2019 were both tapped by Vogue as some of the most anticipated of the year: casual European-inspired spot Rosie Cannonball and 28-seat fine dining restaurant March.
-Goodnight Hospitality will also open Montrose Cheese & Wine retail shop in 2019.
+Their first project, the honky-tonk Goodnight Charlie’s, was named one of the Best New Bars in the South by Garden & Gun magazine in 2018.
+Rosie Cannonball, tapped by Vogue as one of the most anticipated restaurants of the year, opened in August 2019 along with Montrose Cheese & Wine retail shop.
+Fine dining restaurant March will open in 2020.

 Previously, David ran Camerata at Paulie’s wine bar for three years, which rose to national acclaim under his leadership.